john-cd/rust_howto/src/tools/build_tools.md

 # Build Time Tooling

 This section covers "build-time" tooling, or code that is run prior to compiling a crate's source code.
 Conventionally, build-time code lives in a **build.rs** file and is commonly referred to as a "build script".
 Common use cases include rust code generation and compilation of bundled C/C++/asm code.
-See crates.io's [documentation on the matter][build-script-docs] for more information.
+See crates.io's [documentation on the matter][book-cargo-build-script] for more information.

 ## Compile and link statically to a bundled C library